-Stay alert to guidance from our Organized Guiders/OGs!
-If they are communicating, listen, and pass the information back to riders who may not hear the OGs.
+Stay alert to guidance from ride leaders.
+If they are communicating, listen, and pass the information back to riders who may not hear them.

-When possible, SBP routes are on 4- to 6-lane streets.
-This allows SBP to use one entire lane while also allowing for cars to pass us.
+When possible, keep routes on 4- to 6-lane streets.
+This allows using one entire lane while also allowing for cars to pass the people on bikes.

-We use one lane only.
-We do not stretch across two or more lanes and tie up traffic.
+Use one lane only.
+Do not stretch across two or more lanes and tie up traffic.